-I’ve written this blog to assist both sponsors and sponsorship seekers to find the right person or agency for their needs.
+I’ve written this blog to assist both sponsors and rightsholders to find the right consultant or agency for their needs.
 If you get what you’re looking for, you’ll fit together like peas in a pod.
 If not, it will be more like peas in a blender, and no one wants that.

-I’m not including sponsorship brokers in this blog, as that’s really a different type of consulting altogether – selling, largely on commission.
-If it’s a broker you’re looking for, you should download the cheat sheet, “Questions to Ask Before You Hire a Broker” and check out the Find a Sponsorship Broker page.
+I’m not including sponsorship brokers in this blog, as that’s really a different type of consulting altogether – selling on behalf of a rightsholder.
+If it’s a broker you’re looking for, check out the Find a Sponsorship Broker page.

 There are a few steps you need to go through to ensure the consultant you hire is right for you…

 Sponsorship consultants have a number of different ways of working, and before you can hire someone, you need to know what you want.
 I’ve outlined some of the critical factors below.

 If you’re trying to fill a gap in your team – whether that gap is time or expertise – you’re looking to add capacity.
 You may be hiring someone who would define their business as “consulting”, but the type of role you’re trying to fill is more like a highly-skilled contractor – an alternative to hiring another staff member.
 The role could be low- or high-level, full- or part-time, primarily in-house or not.

 Building capacity, on the other hand, is where the consultant provides strategic advice and elevates the expertise, efficiency, and confidence of the team so that organisational capacity to do sponsorship well increases.
 There is often as much emphasis on education and support as on strategic advice.